mundorfd/dm-work-vault/Salesforce Course Design Record Guide for Instructional Designers.md

 ## 5. Tracking and Percentages

 - **Build Percentage**: IDs are responsible for updating the build percentage throughout the development.
 Once the build reaches **95%**, the course can be evaluated for payout.
 If a course is **not fully built**, do not mark it as 100%—provide an explanation in the notes.
-- **Fund Transfer and Proposal Amount**: IDs should not discuss financial matters with the faculty.
+- **Fund Transfer and Proposal Amount**: IDs should refrain from discussing financial matters with the faculty.
 Any questions should be directed to AD.

 ## 6. Feedback & Ecampus Essentials

 Instructional Designers must complete the **Ecampus Essentials Review** within a month of completing the course development.
 They are encouraged to update during development with relevant information intermittently.
-The description for each Essential can be found in [this list](https://docs.google.com/spreadsheets/d/1tNey4oMYFYzREqNnO1tHi93mYiU2U5AAgknbXSK-NM0/edit?gid=0#gid=0) _Note detailed information on evaluating each Essential is being captured elsewhere, stay tuned_
+The description for each Essential can be found in [this list](https://docs.google.com/spreadsheets/d/1tNey4oMYFYzREqNnO1tHi93mYiU2U5AAgknbXSK-NM0/edit?gid=0#gid=0). _Note detailed information on evaluating each Essential is being captured elsewhere; stay tuned_.

 ## Communication and Project Management

 - **Development Notes**: These should be regularly updated with any changes in project status, delivery terms, or developer availability.

-Communication should be documented via email and in the Course Design Notes for any changes in delivery schedules, developer assignments, or MOU agreements**.
+Communication should be documented via email and in the Course Design Notes for any changes in delivery schedules, developer assignments, or MOU agreements.

 ## Related Ideas